ipinfo/ruby/README.md

 ##### Note about Rails 6+

-If using this in package in Rails 6+, the zeitwerk auto-loader may not properly recognize the gem due to its naming conventions (uppercased gem/module name).
+If using this package in Rails 6+, the Zeitwerk auto-loader may not properly recognize the gem due to its naming conventions (uppercased gem/module name).
 See issue https://github.com/ipinfo/ruby/issues/24.